vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 It opens to an empty _RPC Events_ tab which lists the RPCs seen by the Router.
 The _Route_ column shows which RPCs were sent to _VISTA_ and which were routed to the _VICS Server_.

 Click on the _Management_ tab.
-The first thing you see is a toggle for controlling whether supported RPCs are routed to the _VICS Server_ or sent to Demo VISTA ...
+The first thing you see is a toggle for controlling whether supported RPCs are routed to the _VICS Server_ or sent to VISTA ...

 ![RM Management Top](images/RM_1_MgmtTop.png)